jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Building chords from stacked thirds is called "tertian harmony", which is the most common type of harmony in Western music.
-(There are others, like "quartal harmony", which is based on stacking fourths.)
+There are others, like "quartal harmony", which is based on stacking fourths.

 ### Triad chords

-A "triad chord" is a three-note chord built by stacking thirds.
+A "triad chord" is a three-note chord, built by stacking thirds.
 Triads are the most common chords in Western music.

 The three notes in a triad chord are called the "root",